yzse/nlp-final-tweeteval/README.md

 #### Transfer Learning Models

-The GloVe-twitter-25 and GloVe-twitter-100 models are pre-trained on large Twitter datasets, with 25 and 100 dimensions respectively.
+The GloVe-twitter-25 and GloVe-twitter-100 models are pre-trained on large Twitter datasets, with 25 and 100 dimensions, respectively.
 These models are trained on a huge amount of text data, including tweets, and hence they can capture the language nuances and context specific to social media platforms, such as hashtags, emoticons, and abbreviations, which are commonly used in tweets.
 By using pre-trained word embeddings like GloVe, the LSTM model can leverage the rich semantic information embedded in the word vectors to improve its performance in this text classification task.

 #### Fine-Tuning

 By using Keras Tuner's RandomSearch, we  explore a range of hyperparameters for our Simple LSTM model and find the optimal set of hyperparameters that results in the best performance on the validation data.

 #### Model Evaluation